WHYAMERICASUCKS.COM

 Susie Wiles's Record Is A Lobbyist-To-Gatekeeper Story

 Susie Wiles became the first woman to serve as White House chief of staff after years of building power around Trump in Florida and in Washington-adjacent influence circles.
-Her record is not a courtroom-conviction story.
-It is a revolving-door story about a former lobbyist becoming the person who decides who gets closest to the president.
+The former lobbyist became the person deciding who gets closest to the president.

 Published